mist258/CRM_system/README.md

 II AssignedOrderToManager: manager can take the order to work

-III GetMyOrdersView: manager can review their own orders
+III GetMyOrders: manager can review their own orders

+IV CommentOrderCreate: manager can leave a comment under order

+V CreateListGroup: create grooup or list all groups

+VI UpdateOrder: manager can update order by id

+VII GeneralOrdersStatistics: admin can view general statistics on orders

+VIII  OrderStatisticsByManager: admin can view general statistics on orders by each manager

 ## USERS

 I ListCreateManager: create new user